Eyav2313/FB-PASS-ATTACK/README.md

 - If the phone number does not match the required pattern, an error is displayed.

 ### Password Validation
-- The password must meet specific criteria, such as minimum length (e.g., 6 characters), and must contain at least one number, one uppercase letter, and one special character.
+- The password must meet specific criteria, such as minimum length (e.g., 6 characters).
 - Validation is done both on the client side (before form submission) and on the server side (after submission).

 ## Prerequisites